SkrighYZ/VisNeuro/README.md

 Implementation of Leaky Integrate-And-Fire Neuron Model.

 ## PART II: Encoding and Reverse Correlation
-Implementation of encoding and reconstruction of a complex cell's receptive fields using reverse correlation with white noise images.
+Implementation of encoding using Linear-Nonlinear-Poisson model and reconstruction of a complex cell's receptive fields using reverse correlation with white noise images.

 ## PART III: Decoding
 Implementation of neuron decoding (single hidden layer binary classifier) with 100 neurons of different prefered orientations.
 Calculation of decision variable for two input orientations from population code.